zhangshengjie/ionic-docs/docs/angular/performance.md

 ---
-previousText: 'Storage'
-previousUrl: '/docs/angular/storage'
+title: Angular Performance
+sidebar_label: Performance
 ---

-# Angular Performance

 ## From the Ionic Team